WWE All Stars: Reception

-The game has received generally favorable reviews.
-Both the PlayStation 3 and Xbox 360 versions have an average score of 75 on Metacritic.
+WWE All Stars received "generally favorable reviews" on the PlayStation 3 and Xbox 360 versions while the Nintendo Wii, PlayStation Portable and Nintendo 3DS versions received "mixed or average reviews", according to review aggregator Metacritic.

 Many critics were particularly fond of the art design and fast-paced gameplay, with Giant Bomb's Jeff Gerstmann calling it "an exciting game that's entertaining in a way that no wrestling game has been for a generation or more."
 GameSpot gave the Wii version an average score of 6 out of 10.
 While both the PlayStation 3 and Xbox 360 received a 7 out of 10.

 GameZone gave the game a 7.5/10, stating "A fresh branch of World Wrestling Entertainment video games, THQ has done a fantastic job of cherry-picking the best elements of wrestling with some of the most recognizable characters and stars in a visually fantastic package."

 The PSP version of the game received mixed reviews.
 IGN rated the PSP a 7/10, stating "Wrestling fans will have fun when they pick this one up but I don't know how long it'll last as it's a bit shallow."

 TotalPlayStation gave the game a 70/100 rating saying "The switch to a simpler play style is a welcome one, and it's great to see some of the legends of the past get their due.
 The presentation is top notch.
 Unfortunately there isn't a whole lot of content to play around with here, and it can get old fast."
 SpazioGames rated the game a 70/100, stating "A fast and colourful arcade wrestling game, with a good roster and deep control system; on the other hand, the title is pretty short and too much similar to the previous wrestling games on PSP".

 Ztgd gave the PSP version a 70/100, stating "WWE All Stars on the PSP shouldn't be your first choice of all the available platform options, but if you are looking for a wrestling game that is fun and plays quickly on the go, it's a great choice."
 XboxAddict gave the game 86%, stating "This game works to recapture some of that (arcade) magic...and if any game would have ever dethroned Wrestlefest as king of the arcade mountain, this would have stomped a Steve Austin-esque mudhole into that title.

 WWE All Stars was nominated for the title of Best Fighting Game at the 2011 Spike Video Game Awards, but lost to Mortal Kombat.